tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

   - describe the point of contact between the models, outlining explicit translation for any communication.
 Highlighting any sharing, isolation mechanism, and levels of influence.
   - Map the existing terrain.
 Take up the transformations later.
   - everyone has to know where the boundaries lie, and be able to recognize the CONTEXT of any piece of code or any situation.
+- how to keep track what modules belong to what contexts?
+  - maybe naming conventions?
+- working the CONTEXT MAP into discussions is essentials if the names are to enter the UBIQUITOUS LANGUAGE.
+Don't say, "George team's stuff is changing, so we're going to have to change our stuff that talks to it" Say instead, "The Transport Network model is changing, so we're going to have to change the translator for Booking context."

 ## partnership
 - when teams in two contexts succeed or fail together, a cooperative relationship often emerges